wharton/penndjangosaml2/README.rst

 Alternatively, custom processing of attributes can be achieved by setting the value(s) in the SAML_ATTRIBUTE_MAPPING, to name(s) of method(s) defined on a custom django User object.
-In this case, the function is called by djangosaml2, passing the full list of attribute values extracted from the <saml:AttributeValue>
+In this case, each method is called by djangosaml2, passing the full list of attribute values extracted from the <saml:AttributeValue>
 elements of the <saml:Attribute>.
 Among other uses, this is a useful way to process multi-valued attributes such as lists of user group names.